CrazyKidCN/ze_gris-RTV3-Stripper/README.md

 stopsound;ent_fire !self addoutput "origin -13400 6398 12700";ent_fire relay_rtv3_boss_attack_start trigger;ent_fire !self addoutput health 400"
 ```

-Have fun!
+# Find a glitch? or any idea?
+Pull request is welcome !
+Make it greater and more funny !

-P.S Sorry for my bad English.
+Have fun and Sorry for my bad English.